 Bring a hat, gloves and scarf no matter what for when the wind picks up.
 Unless you are staying at a top-end hotel, this part of the world isn’t much into dressing up so there is no need for frocks and heels.

 It is more important to have some great walking shoes with a sturdy grip and good ankle support so you’re ready to explore when the weather picks up.

 Organised Self-Drive Options

-There are a couple of companies that will organise a self-drive Scottish highland road trip itinerary for you and sort out car hire and accommodation.
+A couple of companies will organize a self-drive Scottish highland road trip itinerary for you and sort out car hire and accommodation.